Is Flexible Packaging An Environmentally Friendly Choice? An Honest Assessment

 Of course, plastics are not a long term environmental solution, like most packaging materials, they never really were.
 The future of sustainable packaging materials rests with bio-polymers and plant-based plastics that bio-degrade and present virtually no harm to the environment whatsoever.

-Materials like bio-polymer based shrink films such as Nature Star (a product made from rice) are the earth-friendly, flexible packaging materials of the future.
+Materials like bio-polymer based shrink films (such films made from rice) are the earth-friendly, flexible packaging materials of the future.
 These materials act like traditional plastics but are made from plants that bio-degrade and compost quickly instead of taking thousands of years to break down.

 Removing Plastic From The Earth In The Future